 The French Revolution (1789-99)

-The rise of the bourgeoisie in France signaled the death knell for Ancien Regime, the old aristocracy.
-Unlike Britain and the new United States, the economically important bourgeoisie was denied any political role.
-There was no parliament as in Britain.
-Louis XIV had fashioned a centralized, absolutist state and is famous for his statement, "I am the state."
-This absolutist state was continued by Louis XVI, but he had inherited a bankrupt state because of war with Britain and support of the American Revolution.
-Support of the increasingly frivolous aristocracy also imposed a great economic cost on France.
+The rise of the bourgeoisie in France signaled the death knell for Ancien Régime, the monarchy and the old aristocracy.
+Unlike Britain and especialy the new United States fostered by France, the economically important bourgeoisie was denied any political role in France.
+There was no parliament as in Britain nor constitution, written or unwritten.
+Louis XVI had inherited a centralized, absolutist state largely fashioned by his great grandfather, Louis XIV--The Sun King.
+Louis XIV was famous fir his statement, "I am the state."
+This absolutist state was continued by Louis XV, but Louis XVI had inherited a bankrupt state because of financial mismangement, afevated by Britain and support for of all things the American Revolution.
+France was potentially the richesv country in Eurpe, but maintenance of the increasingly frivolous and costly aristocracy imposed a great economic burden on France.
 Not only was the bourgeoisie denied any real political role, but the lower classes lived in increasingly deprived conditions, a situation intensified by the bankruptcy of the royal government.
+The term Ancien Régime appeared only after the begiining of the Reviolutiion when the paticipans suddenly realized the extent of their nreal with the past.
+The Rebolutionaries differed on what the term meant.
+Some believed it was a break from all of Frebncgh history, at least from the country's medieval era.
+Oters were thinking about the more recent pre-revolutionary past.
+After all it was only Louis XIV that had creatred an absolutist state (17th century).
+The Revolutionaries in the ground-breaking Constitution of 1791 abolished the hereditary nobility, venality of office, the medieval guilds, monasticm, and a wide range of privileges.
+These of course were monumental steps, but many Revolutinaruies wanted to and did go far further aiming at the monarchy itself.

 The Enlightenment